Physer/Microshop.NET/README.md

 All inbound traffic to Microshop.NET will go through the Gateway, never directly to downstream services.
 Note that this does not apply to service-to-service communication, only for external communication (e.g. a front-end).

+## Admin UI

+### Overview

+The Admin UI is a Blazor WebAssembly application that is responsible for interfacing with the API service and Authentication service to handle administrative actions (e.g. generate data or create a user).

+## Authentication service

+### Overview

+The Authentication is an application written in [Go](https://go.dev/) as a backend to SuperTokens, a self-hosted open-source authentication service.
+To read more about this choice, please refer to the [Architecture Decision Record (ADR)](./docs/ADRs/supertokens-for-authentication.md).

+This service is responsible for bootstrapping the authentication dashboard as well as all the authentication and authorization API endpoints that are being exposed through the [YARP Gateway](#gateway-service).

+## API

+### Overview

+The API is responsible for any user interaction with the downstream services.
+For instance, this API is used to let the Admin UI interface with the downstream services using events.

+### Supported messages

+#### Consuming

+- None

+#### Publishing

+- GenerateProducts

 ## Products service

 ### Overview